tenderlove/esp8266aq/README.md

 ## Hardware

-The PCB is found in the pcb directory.
+The PCB is found in the [pcb](pcb) directory.
 It's just a Kicad project.
+The [README](pcb/README.md) in that folder has more information about the hardware side of this project (including parts, etc).

 ## Firmware

-The firmware is found in the `server` directory.
+The firmware is found in the [server](server) directory.
 I should probably rename that, but I don't feel like it right now.
+The [README](server/README.md) file in that folder has more information about the firmware side of this project.

 ## Client